zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 queued until it is processed in the standard manner.

-Note that work handler used for delayable still receives a pointer to the underlying non-delayed work structure, which is not publicly accessible from :c:struct:`k_work_delayable`.
+Note that work handler used for delayable still receives a pointer to the underlying non-delayable work structure, which is not publicly accessible from :c:struct:`k_work_delayable`.
 To get access to an object that contains the delayable work object use this idiom: